haoyang9804/Papers4CompilerCorrectness/README.md

 #### Differential Testing

-+ Practical Testing of a C99 Compiler Using Output Comparison ['07]
++ Practical Testing of a C99 Compiler Using Output Comparison [Software—Practice & Experience '07]
 + Finding and understanding bugs in C compilers [PLDI '11]
 + Will you still compile me tomorrow? static cross-version compiler validation [FSE '13]
 + Compiler Testing via a Theory of Sound Optimisations in the C11/C++11 Memory Model [PLDI '13]